-Therefore, in order to better assess the relationship between pay and performance, the Compensation Committee reviews Hubbell's NEOs' realized compensation and performance relative to our Peer Group.
+Therefore, in order to better assess the relationship between pay and performance, the Compensation Committee reviews Hubbell's NEOs' realized compensation and performance, as well as realized compensation and performance relative to our Peer Group.
 The following Table provides descriptions of both Summary Compensation Table pay and realized compensation.